13th Cavalry Regiment (United States): Interbellum

 The period between the Mexican Expedition and World War II was a tumultuous time for the 13th Cavalry.
-The United States entered World War I in April 1917, but the Regiment remained on the Mexican border and patrolled the area to protect against future raids.
+The United States entered World War I in April 1917, but the regiment remained on the Mexican border and patrolled the area to protect against future raids.
 In 1921 it returned to Fort Riley, Kansas where it was key in developing the Army's future mechanized and armored force.
 The Troopers received M1 Combat Cars for their reconnaissance roles, but some remained mounted on horseback.
+Mechanization continued under commander Walter S. Grant from 1929 to 1931.
 In 1933, it was assigned to the 2nd Cavalry Division, and was soon transferred to the 7th Cavalry Brigade (Mechanized) at Fort Knox, Kentucky in 1936.
-Here, the troopers dismounted their loyal horses for the final time and went on to become a fully mechanized unit.
+Under the command of Charles L. Scott, the troopers dismounted their loyal horses for the final time and went on to become a fully mechanized unit.

 The 13th Cavalry, in their new vehicles, was sent to Pine Camp, New York to participate in some of the Army's first ever mechanized warfare exercises.
 This training helped to identify the advantages and shortcomings of the Army's new mechanized cavalry forces, and the 13th Cavalry played a major role in the Army's modernization.
 On 15 June 1940, the 13th Cavalry Regiment was redesignated as the 13th Armored Regiment (Light) and was assigned to the newly formed 1st Armored Division.
 As a Light Armored Regiment, the 13th had an authorized complement of 91 Officers and 1,405 Enlisted Men, along with 82 M3 Scout Cars for reconnaissance, and 136 M3 Stuart Light Tanks.
 With the 1st AD, the 13th Armor (Light) participated in the Arkansas, Louisiana, and Carolina Maneuvers of 1941, which were the Army's first training exercises in large-scale armored warfare.

 These maneuvers helped the Army's fledgling mechanized force identify its strengths and weaknesses, and helped the Army develop new strategies and tactics regarding the implementation of armored units, and how to coordinate between reconnaissance, armor, infantry, and artillery for combined arms maneuver.
 In this regard, the 13th Armored Regiment (Light) was a true pioneer in the development of the US Army's Armor Branch.
-On 7 December 1941, the Regiment was redesignated as the 13th Armored Regiment after it received larger tanks and underwent a significant reorganization; 1st Battalion consisted of the M3 Stuart light tanks and was used in a reconnaissance and security role.
+On 7 December 1941, the regiment was redesignated as the 13th Armored Regiment after it received larger tanks and underwent a significant reorganization; 1st Battalion consisted of the M3 Stuart light tanks and was used in a reconnaissance and security role.
 2nd and 3rd Battalions consisted of M3 Lee medium tanks for use in direct action.

 That same day, 7 December 1941, the Empire of Japan attacked Pearl Harbor, thrusting the United States into World War II.
 On 11 December, Nazi Germany and Fascist Italy declared war on the United States as well, thus setting the stage for America's involvement in a two-front war.
 The men of the 13th Armored Regiment would not have long to wait until they could test their newfound skills as an armored force in battle.